 How much luggage can I bring?
 Are there porters available at the airport and the pier?

 We allow you to bring as much luggage as you like, but suggest the use of soft suitcases/bags for easy storage.
 How much you bring, however, may be determined by the airlines, which have limits on both checked and carry-on baggage.
 LAN for example, allows 20 kilos (44 pounds) of checked luggage and 8 kilos (18 pounds) of carry-on baggage.
 Porters are available at both the airport and pier.
 They will make sure that your bags arrive at the M/V Aqua embarkation point.
 As soon as you have identified your luggage, porters will take your suitcases to your suite

 Should I bring gifts to give away to the locals?

 Don’t forget to include some items that you can give away to the locals (t-shirts, pens and paper are especially prized).
-In case you do not have enough space to bring those, you can always buy our special kits at our boutique on board.

 What is a shore excursion?
 How physically challenging are they?